bklxxjjz/pintos/README.md

 CS162 Group Repository
 ======================

 This repository contains the project for Spring 2019 CS162 Operating Systems and System Programming at UC Berkeley.
-Members of the development team include Fanyu Meng, Ning Zhang and Yuanning Zhang.
+Members of the development team include @fy-meng, @onionzn and @andyzhangyn.

 **Design documents**